pelinbalci/pelinbalci.github.io/notes/2023-10-16-Temperature_parameter.md

 # Example

-Let's imagine our corpus has only 5 words: ["donut", "cake", "apple", "juice", "book"]
+Let's imagine that our corpus has only 5 words: ["donut", "cake", "apple", "juice", "book"]

 The prediction of next token of given sentence: "At the table, there is a delicious" will be one of the words in the corpus.